RankedNullity/BigCube/README.md

 *This is what we came here for.*

-The rotationg cube is just for demoing purposes.
+The rotating cube is just for demoing purposes.
 This can obviously be turned off.
-Moves made on the cube Cubes can also be animated like so:
+Moves made on the cube can also be animated like so:

 ![](devnotes/AnimationDemo.gif)
 *These can be disabled as well for drasitically better performance times.*